-Establish a First Source Hiring Program requiring developers, contractors, and employers to utilize good faith efforts toward employing economically disadvantaged residents of Impacted Communities.
-SC-A52
+Establish a First Source Hiring Program requiring developers, contractors, and employers to utilize good faith efforts toward employing economically disadvantaged residents of Impacted Communities, with emphasis on residents who are economically disadvantaged

 Explore strategies to establish a revolving loan fund, micro loans, or other economic development initiatives to support small businesses in Impacted Communities.
-SC-A5.3

 Develop and sufficiently fund a program to offer one-on-one support to small businesses in Impacted Communities; through this program, provide guidance related to available grants, marketing, financing, and mentorship.

-Goal SC-6

-Meaningful engagement with Impacted Communities so that residents have strong voices to communicate needs and solutions.
+Meaningful and respectful engagement with Impacted Communities so that residents have strong voices to communicate needs and solutions.

-Policies

-SC-P6.1

-Notify and engage community members, organizations, and leaders when County planning decisions are being considered in or adjacent to Impacted Communities.
-Conduct outreach and engagement with Impacted Communities early in the planning process, as follows: - Prepare public notices in the predominant language(s) spoken in the community and provide interpretation services at meetings as needed. - Make public notices and other important documents easy to understand and available in print at local libraries, community centers, or other gathering places. - Use a wide array of methods to inform community members of opportunities to participate, such as the County website, social media, texts, banners, mailers, and flyers. - Use outreach approaches that are appropriate for the community. - Schedule, format, and locate community workshops and meetings to be convenient for community members - both in-person and online. - Use social media, virtual meeting platforms, recorded meetings, and other communication techniques for those without time or ability to attend public meetings. - Consider data that reflects the economic, gender, age, and racial diversity of the affected population. - Clearly explain potential adverse impacts of a proposed project in plain language that is easily understood by the target community.
-SC-P6.2
+Notify and engage community members, organizations, and leaders when County planning decisions on major projects are being considered in or adjacent to Impacted Communities.
+Conduct meaningful outreach and engagement with Impacted Communities early in the planning process, as follows:

+- Prepare public notices in the predominant language(s) spoken in the community and provide interpretation services at meetings as needed. - Make public notices and other important documents easy to understand and available in print at local libraries, community centers, or other gathering places. - Use a wide array of methods to inform community members of opportunities to participate, such as the County website, social media, texts, banners, mailers, and flyers. - Use supplemental outreach approaches that are appropriate for the participating community. - Schedule, format, and locate community workshops